sergueik/selenium_java/swd_recorder/README.md

 ![Windows Example](https://github.com/sergueik/selenium_java/blob/master/swd_recorder/screenshots/capture3.png)

 ### Usage

-In order to use the application one will have to compile it - it is not difficult.
+__SWET__ is currently beta quality, it may not be very useful: one can create a session Page Element recording in Java or C#, In order to use one will have to compile the application - it is not difficult.
+Continue reading for info on how to get the dev environment setup.

 ### Prerequisites
 Project needs JDK 1.8 or later and Maven to be installed and in the `PATH`.
 This means the following environment variables are to